 This state scenic byway spans upstate New York, including the Adirondack Mountains, stretching from Lake Champlain to Lake Ontario.
 Along the way, it runs through the village of Lake Placid, which hosted the Winter Olympic Games in 1932 and 1980.

 For more information: New York State Scenic Byways

 This state scenic byway runs through western Maryland.
 The 193-mile route is punctuated with mountain, forest and river terrains as well as the state’s largest freshwater lake.
 Points of interest include multiple state parks and small towns like Oakland.

 7. Enchanted Circle Scenic Byway — New Mexico

 Check out north-central New Mexico’s Enchanted Circle, for example.
-This looping byway, which covers some 80 miles and passes through the city of Taos, has become a pilgrimage for aspen aficionados this time of year.
+This looping byway covers some 80 miles around 13,159-foot Wheeler Peak, the highest point in the state.